ED Wait Times in Greenville: Get The Facts

 ECU Health Medical Center: One of the busiest hospitals in the nation

-This high volume of ED patients further exacerbates space and licensed bed limitations.
-Consider that ECU Health Medical Center has 974 beds while at the same time operating in Red Capacity or on Internal Disaster for 174 days in the last fiscal year.
-That means community demand outpaces our licensed beds nearly half of the year.
+This high volume of ED patients further strains space and licensed bed limitations.
+Consider that ECU Health Medical Center has 974 beds while at the same time operating full capacity for 174 days in the last fiscal year.
+That means community demand is more than our licensed beds nearly half of the year.
 In the ED, this results in longer wait times for patients who need placement.

 Why can ED wait times be so long?